 |CBC with Differential||√

-4 CD4 cell count can be monitored less frequently (every 6–12 months) in children and youth who are adherent to therapy and have CD4 cell value well above the threshold for opportunistic infection risk, sustained viral suppression, and stable clinical status for more than 2 to 3 years.
+d CD4 cell count, CBC, and chemistries can be monitored less frequently (every 6–12 months) in children and youth who are adherent to therapy and have CD4 cell values well above the threshold for opportunistic infection risk, sustained viral suppression, and stable clinical status for more than 2 to 3 years.
 Viral load testing every 3 to 4 months is generally recommended to monitor ARV adherence.

-5 If lipids have been abnormal in the past, more frequent monitoring might be needed.
-For patients treated with TDF, more frequent urinalysis is considered.
+e If lipids have been abnormal in the past, more frequent monitoring might be needed.
+For patients treated with TDF, more frequent urinalysis should be considered.

-6 When considering starting ARV drugs with activity against hepatitis B, specifically lamivudine-, emtricitabine-, and tenofovir-containing regimens
+h Recommended when considering starting ARV drugs with activity against hepatitis B, specifically lamivudine-, emtricitabine-, and tenofovir-containing regimens.

-7 Recommended only if individual previously demonstrated no immunity to hepatitis B
+i Recommended only when individual previously demonstrated no immunity to hepatitis B.

-Key to Acronyms: ART = antiretroviral therapy, ARV = antiretroviral, CBC = complete blood count, CD4 = CD4 T lymphocyte
+Key to Acronyms: ART = antiretroviral therapy; ARV = antiretroviral; CBC = complete blood count; CD4 = CD4 T lymphocyte; TDF = tenofovir disoproxil fumarate